VasifVahidov/FrequencyShop/README.md

 ## Features

-- **Customizable Lists:** Create and modify your grocery list, specifying items and their purchase frequencies.
+- **Interactive Console Input:** Enter your grocery items, prices, and purchase frequencies directly from the console.
-- **Expense Calculations:** Automatically calculate weekly and monthly grocery expenses based on your list and item prices.
+- **Expense Calculations:** Automatically calculate weekly and monthly grocery expenses based on your input data.
-- **Visual Insights:** Visualize your expenses with bar charts and pie charts for better financial understanding.
+- **Dashboard Visualization:** View your expenses with both bar charts and pie charts in a clean, professional dashboard layout.
-- **Data-Driven Decisions:** Empower yourself with data-driven budgeting and savings.
+- **Data Reset:** Easily reset your data to start over with a new set of grocery items and prices.
+- **Enhanced Visuals:** Well-spaced and aesthetically designed charts for better financial insights.

 ## Requirements